Why the European Union is committed to promoting arts and culture in Uganda

 The KAB is not only an occasion to talk about art from the aesthetic and creative point of view; it also presents opportunities for building new jobs around art and for empowerment, particularly for young people, in the creative spaces.
 The arts remain an important vehicle to communicate, reflect and learn in a non-conventional yet very effective way.

-This edition includes an important additional feature: arts workshops, targeting vulnerable youth, will be organized to promote intercultural/community dialogue.
-The goal is to improving youth self-awareness about their role in the society as rights holders but also duty bearers.
+Now, more than ever, art provides a much-needed space to reflect on life, community, and our place in the world.
+This edition of the KAB20 includes an important new feature: arts workshops, targeting vulnerable youth, will be organized to promote intercultural and community dialogue.
+The goal is to improving young people’s self-awareness about their role in the society as rights holders but also duty bearers.

 – Attilio PACIFICI Ambassador/Head of Delegation European Union Delegation to Uganda